 GaN Systems: Ready For Volume Production

-For Jim Witham, chief executive of Canada-based GaN Systems, one of the biggest success stories of 2021 centred on electric vehicles.
+FOR JIM WITHAM, chief executive of Canada-based GaN Systems, one of the biggest success stories of 2021 centred on electric vehicles.
 As the pandemic gathered momentum and global car sales plummeted, the electric vehicle market proved to be remarkably resilient.
 Policy support relating to emissions cuts remained strong while battery costs fell.
-And as Witham puts it: “Eighteen months ago, many were dabbling in electric vehicles but now the OEMs are saying, '100% of my cars are going to be electric by this year'.
+And as Witham puts it: “Eighteen months ago, many were dabbling in electric vehicles but now the OEMs are saying, ‘100 percent of my cars are going to be electric by this year'.
 The world was really gone for electric vehicles.”

 Along the way, GaN Systems has received investment funds and amassed contracts from auto-makers and EV-related firms, including BMW, Toyota, Canada's GaN powertrain developer, FTEX, and EV powertrain systems supplier, Vitesco Technologies, Germany.
 A recent $150 million investment comes from BMW i Ventures, Vitesco and other players.

-“Capacity has been a huge issue for SiC but less so for GaN as we can increase capacity in increments with smaller capital expenditures,” says Witham.
+“Capacity has been a huge issue for silicon carbide, but less so for gallium nitride, as we can increase capacity in increments with smaller capital expenditures,” says Witham.
 “In the world of LEDs, you will literally see thousands of MOCVDs from companies like Aixtron and Veeco in factories in Asia.”

 “We use the same equipment and are repeating the expansion in Power GaN - TSMC is our primary and long-time foundry partner, and through our joint plans, we put more machines in place, expand our capacity and keep our lead times short,” he adds.
 “We've already proven we can ramp up production and supply the demand of our customers, and there's much more to come.”